Rei-SwitchBot/faq/en-us/Ceiling Light.md

 1. Please make sure you have the latest version of the SwitchBot app.

-2. Please make sure the SwitchBot Remote and Ceiling Light have been added to the SwitchBot app and have the
+2. Please make sure the SwitchBot Remote and Ceiling Light have been added to the SwitchBot app and have the latest firmware version.

-latest firmware version

-.

-If your SwitchBot Ceiling Light series is not V1.3-0.4 or newer/Remote V4.5 or newer, please log in to SwitchBot App → Profile → Feedback.

 Note: With SwitchBot app V6.19 or newer, tapping "Select scene for manual execution" will automatically update the Remote V4.5.